ThomasApplewhite/LexGame/Documentation/Phone/AppSlates/TextMessageAppSlate/ConversationEntry.md

 ### Fields
 enum DisplayCondition: Represents which of the two conditions that a conversation dict needs to meet (FIRSTTIMER: its first notification was sent and STORYBEAT: its associated GameStoryBeat has occured) before its displayed onscreen.
 This can be represented by a bool right now, but an enum felt cleaner.

+enum GSBRequirement: Represents which GameStoryBeat needs to be occur (and how many times it needs to occur) before the upcoming conversation chunk can be displayed.

 default_display_conditions: A dict to hold what the "waiting for everything" state of do_next_convo is, see below.

+default_gsb_requirements: A dict to hold what the "we have no requirements right now" state of game_story_beat_requirements is, see below.

+gsb_advanced_reciever_name: Holds the name of the method that will recieve GameStoryBeatAdvanced signals from other classes.
+Comes with a getter for easy out-of-class access.

 export conversation_resource: Resource file of the ConversationJSONData this conversation uses.
 This is where the final JSONDatas are set; other Nodes (like the ConversationAppSlate) get the JSONData from here.